Zhangjason308/SYSC3110-GROUP34/Deliverable2-README.txt

 			and only the selected pieces from the Hand will be swapped.
 -------------------------------------------------------------------------------------------------------------------------

-5. AI's turn or Player2's turn
+5. AI's turn or Player2's turn.
 6. If a word is placed on a multiplier, the player's score will me multiplied depending on the color of the multiplier it is placed on, red color tiles are x3 multipliers, and blue color tiles are x2 multipliers.
 7. Blank pieces are represented by "!" .
-8. Player Can Undo or Redo his tile
+8. Player Can Undo or Redo his tile.
-9. Player can save his game, then load it when he enters again
+9. Player can save his game, then load it when he enters again.
-10. Repeat until Game Bag is empty, or no possible words can be made
+10. Repeat until Game Bag is empty, or no possible words can be made.